 Journal how you feel on a daily basis.
 Note, you may start to feel a little worse for the first few days.
 This is just the wheat addiction leaving your body.
 It may be best to start over a weekend so you can get plenty of rest for your body to eliminate properly.

 Stick with whole foods, fruits, and veggies.
 If you reach for the same old snacks but just gluten-free it is not helping the cause.
 Many of those products sneak in corn or potato starch which can wreak havoc the same way on the body, not to mention they have the same caloric value.

-On the last day of the two weeks, choose one meal to have some wheat.
+On the last day of the 30 days, choose one meal to have some wheat.
 Don’t overindulge, but maybe have some whole grain pasta for dinner or bread on a sandwich for lunch.